r-lib/pkgdown/tests/testthat/_snaps/templates.md

         version = 5))))
     Condition
       Error in `as_pkgdown()`:
       !
-Both template.bootstrap and template.bslib.version are set.
+Must set one only of template.bootstrap and template.bslib.version.
+      i Edit _pkgdown.yml to fix the problem.

 # Warns when Bootstrap theme is specified in multiple locations